 When filling out the ILLiad article form, please enter one chapter per form.
 If you need multiple chapters from the same book, each chapter will need to be a separate request.

-No. The Media and Reserve Library discontinued circulating photocopied materials (also known as ‘pamphlet items’).
+No. Media and Reserve Services discontinued circulating photocopied materials (also known as ‘pamphlet items’).

 The UWM Center for Excellence in Teaching and Learning (CETL) has extensive information about Canvas/D2L on their website and can offer both instructional sessions as well as one-on-one assistance for the novice user.